-14. Cost
+13. Cost

 For monitoring, there are two potential scenarios.
 If ecological success targets are not being met at year five, then monitoring will continue annually until year 10.
 If targets are met at year five, then monitoring after year five would occur less frequently.
-All mitigation monitoring is considered Operation and Maintenance, Repair, Replacement, and Rehabilitation (OMRR&R), and costs are 100% Federal costs.
+All mitigation monitoring costs are 100% Federal costs.
+Operation and maintenance costs would be the responsibility of the project sponsor.
 Monitoring will indicate if and when adaptive management measures are necessary to achieve successful implementation of the functions and values of the mitigation habitat.